 We are currently conducting the following clinical trials:

-A phase 4 double-blind, randomized, placebo-controlled study to evaluate the efficacy, safety and tolerability of Mirabegron with Overactive Bladder symptoms while taking Tamsulosin Hydrochloride for lower urinary tract symptoms due to BPH.
+A clinical trial to evaluate the efficacy, safety and tolerability of Mirabegron with overactive bladder symptoms while taking Tamsulosin for lower urinary tract symptoms due to BPH.